open-telemetry/semantic-conventions/docs/http/http-metrics.md

 | [`network.protocol.version`](/docs/attributes-registry/network.md) | string | The actual version of the protocol used for network communication.
 [3] | `1.1`; `2` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | [`url.scheme`](/docs/attributes-registry/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | `Opt-In` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[1] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[2]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[2] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[3]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
+**[3] `network.protocol.version`:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
 If the actual protocol version is not known, this attribute SHOULD NOT be set.

 `http.connection.state` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.